Important questions to ask a contractor:

 How long does it take to install the system?

-What are the panel and inverter warranties?
+What are the panel, inverter and battery warranties?

 Can the solar panels withstand high winds and hail?